klok0693/demo/README.md

 my technical level across different areas

-The project is primarily intended for technical readers rather than as a showcase of end-user functionality.
-It is not intended to showcase a specific library or predefined technology stack.
+The project is primarily intended for technical readers rather than as a showcase of end-user functionality as well as a specific library or predefined technology stack.
 Instead, it brings together multiple concepts within a *single, cohesive codebase*.
-Working on one relatively complex project rather than many isolated examples was a deliberate choice, allowing ideas to interact under more realistic constraints.
+It was a deliberate choice, allowing ideas to interact under more realistic constraints of relatively complex project rather than many isolated examples.

 The GitHub version is kept *clean, buildable, and stable*, even though local development may include experiments and refactoring

 > ⚠️ Some parts may appear overengineered by design - the focus is learning and validation rather